Developing LGBTQ Education for Healthcare Providers: 5 Best Practices

 LGBTQ education requires ongoing learning of care standards and the unlearning of harmful stereotypes.
 It’s important to mandate baseline training and provide access to continuing education designed for providers of all levels.

-Training should cover a wide range of topics, including but not limited to, sexual orientation and gender identity, reducing health disparities, and respectful communication.
-You can start by requiring or offering credits for continuing education opportunities on LGBTQ health.
-Here are a few recommended courses:
+Training should cover a wide range of topics including, but not limited to, sexual orientation and gender identity, reducing health disparities, and respectful communication.
+You can start by requiring or offering credits for continuing education programs on LGBTQ health.
+Care providers looking for additional learning opportunities can consider enrolling in the following recommended courses:

 - American Medical Association’s course on LGBTQ Health, Diversity & Inclusion